stephenjhsu/Fake-Tweets-Visualized/README.md

 	Final_graphs.ipynb - the notebook of our bar, scatter, LDA, and time series graphs

-data - zip file of the data containing users and data
+finalprojdata - zip file of the data containing users and data

-presentation.ppf - presentation slides of the Twitter Fake Tweet Project
+presentation.pptx - presentation slides of the Twitter Fake Tweet Project